-New Service: Starting in May 2017 the clinic will be offering a specific group designed for Adults who are using technology to the point it is interfering with their life.
+New Service: Since May 2017 the clinic is offering a specific group designed for Adults who are using technology to the point it is interfering with their life.
 Please click here for more information about this and our other groups.

 Youth Family and Interactive Technology Brochure (PDF)